amatsuda/html5_validators/README.md

 ## Notes

-When accessed by an HTML5 incompatible lagacy browser, these extra attributes will just be ignored.
+When accessed by an HTML5 incompatible legacy browser, these extra attributes will just be ignored.

 ## Todo